 Luke 22:19 And taking bread, giving thanks, He broke it and gave it to them, saying, “This is My body which is given for you, do this in remembrance of Me.”
 20 Likewise the cup also, after supper, saying, “This cup is the renewed covenant in My blood which is shed for you (refer also to Matthew 26:28, Mark 14:24 where the exact same words are used)

 After the meal, He took His disciples to the Garden of Gethsemane.
 There, He took Peter, John, and James with him, and told them to pray they wouldn’t fall into temptation, and then went to pray by Himself.
 The disciples fell asleep.

 An angel came to strengthen Him.
 The Messiah roused the sleeping disciples and again asked Peter, James, and John to pray that they would stay loyal to Him, but they fell asleep again.
-He had shared His life and His coming death with His disciples for three years, but they, like the denominations now, were asleep to what was around them.
+He had shared His life and His coming death with His disciples for three years, but they, like the denominations and churches now, were asleep to what was around them.